Welcome to Boston University School of Social Work’s Online MSW Program!

 THE PROFESSIONAL DEVELOPMENT SEMINAR

 The Professional Development Seminar is comprised of three parts, each part focusing on the students’ developmental phase while enrolled in the MSW program.
-The Seminar covers: professional development; an overview of the social work profession including its values and ethics; an orientation to, and integration of curriculum and field education; career preparation and an overview of social work professional licensing.
+The Seminar covers:

 Field Education Information